 Prior to his 27 years as a diplomat Tim spent a gap-year in Ethiopia before graduating from St Andrews University with a First in Modern History.
 He then spent five years in the packaging industry with Metal Box where he sold machinery throughout Europe and was Commercial Manager of an engineering factory in Swindon.

 In 2007 Tim was awarded the CMG in the Queen’s New Year honours.

 Speaking topics include:

-- Business lessons from the war in Afghanistan and the War on Terror
+- Business lessons from the Cold War to the Global War on Terror

 - Risk in the Middle East and Asia